 Our policy is an “all risk” policy, meaning that everything is covered unless it is expressly excluded.
 There aren’t many exclusions.
 Any form of loss, damage, theft, or ‘mysterious disappearance’ is covered anywhere in the world. (‘Mysterious disappearance’ is simply unexplained loss.)
 Our policy even covers newly purchased jewelry until you have a chance to add it to your policy, and jewelry in transit for inspection, repair or sale until the point that the buyer receives it (though not if you are not paid).

 What is not covered are things like wear and tear, manufacturer’s defects, intentional loss or damage, and some highly unusual situations like nuclear hazard or war.
-We’ve designed our coverage to be comprehensive since we know we are protecting some of your most precious possessions…and the moments in life that they symbolize.
-For all the details, please refer to our full policy.
+We’ve designed our coverage to be comprehensive since we know we are protecting some of your most precious possessions…and the moments in life that they symbolize. .

 Yes.
 In your application, please be sure to tell us whom the gift is to.
 As long as the policy remains in force and that person owns the gift, it is insured.
 Should they ever give it to another person or sell it, however, coverage would stop.